deeplearning4j/deeplearning4j/gettingstarted.md

 In order to get started building neural nets, checkout the [Neural Nets Overview](http://deeplearning4j.org/neuralnet-overview.html) for more information.

-Take a look at the [IRIS tutorial](../iris-flower-dataset-tutorial.html) to get running quickly and checkout [custom datasets](../customdatasets.html) for other datasets to explore.
+Take a look at the [IRIS tutorial](../iris-flower-dataset-tutorial.html) to get running quickly, and check out our guide for [restricted Boltzmann machines](../restrictedboltzmannmachine.html) to understand the basic mechanics of *deep-belief networks*.

 Follow the [ND4J Getting Started](http://nd4j.org/getstarted.html) instructions to start a new project and include necessary [POM dependencies](http://nd4j.org/dependencies.html).